-LTD: Did not file reply comments.
+Broadband: Did not file reply comments.

-DOC: DOC notes that LTD maintains that it offers information services and that it is not subject to Commission jurisdiction except for the purpose of obtaining status as an ETC. The position of LTD is consistent with the Eighth Circuit's Charter decision classifying VoIP as an information service.
-However, the DOC contends that since it is a requirement for an ETC to provide telecommunications service, the petition by LTD cannot be approved without a clear explanation of how it will satisfy this legal requirement.
+DOC: DOC indicated that Broadband maintains that it offers information services and that it is not subject to Commission jurisdiction except for the purpose of obtaining status as an ETC. The position of Broadband is consistent with the Eighth Circuit decision classifying VoIP as an information service.
+DOC believes it is a requirement for an ETC to provide telecommunications service.
+As such, it is DOC's opinion the petition by Broadband cannot be approved without a clear explanation of how it will satisfy this legal requirement.

-DOC notes that LTD does not have a certificate of authority from the Commission to operate as a telecommunications carrier in Minnesota, and to the extent that LTD does not offer a telecommunications service, there is no service for which a certificate of authority is required; and the consumer protections provided for in the statutes and Commission's rules will not apply.
-DOC asserts however, that to the extent that LTD demonstrates that it will be providing a telecommunications service, as required to receive its ETC certification, then LTD should explain why the provision of the telecommunications service does not require a certificate of authority from the Commission.
+DOC indicated that Broadband does not have a certificate of authority from the Commission to operate as a telecommunications carrier in Minnesota.
+To the extent that Broadband does not offer a telecommunications service, there is no need for a certificate of authority, nor will there be the protections provided for in the statutes and Commission's rules over Broadband services.
+However, to the extent that Broadband demonstrates that it will be providing a telecommunications service, as required to receive its ETC certification, then Broadband should explain why the provision of the telecommunications service does not require a certificate of authority from the Commission.